 Level One - Adult General Requirements (PG042): Experiencing slight to moderate functional impairment.
 DSM 5 (in ICD Format) Diagnosis (a OR both a AND b): a.
 Principal (Reason for Visit) Mental Health disorder: diagnosis may include approved Z codes and T codes; a provisional diagnosis is not allowed. b.
 Personality disorder CAR Scores (a minimum of the following): a.
 20 - 29 in 4 domains (Domains 1 - 9) OR b.
-30 - 39 in 2 domains (Domains 1 - 9) OR DSM 5 (in ICD Format) Diagnosis (a OR both a AND b): a.
-Principal (Reason for Visit) Mental Health disorder: diagnosis may include approved Z codes and T codes; a provisional diagnosis is not allowed. b.
-Personality disorder CAR Scores (a minimum of the following): a.
-20 - 29 in 4 domains (Domains 1 - 9) OR a.
-Principal (Reason for Visit) Mental Health disorder: diagnosis may include approved Z codes and T codes; a provisional diagnosis is not allowed. b.
-Personality disorder CAR Scores (a minimum of the following): a.
-20 - 29 in 4 domains (Domains 1 - 9) OR diagnosis is not allowed. b.
-Personality disorder CAR Scores (a minimum of the following): a.
-20 - 29 in 4 domains (Domains 1 - 9) OR b.
-Personality disorder CAR Scores (a minimum of the following): a.
-20 - 29 in 4 domains (Domains 1 - 9) OR CAR Scores (a minimum of the following): a.
-20 - 29 in 4 domains (Domains 1 - 9) OR a.
-20 - 29 in 4 domains (Domains 1 - 9) OR b.
-30 - 39 in 2 domains (Domains 1 - 9) OR c. $20 - 29$ in 3 domains and $30 - 39$ in 1 or more domains (Domains $1 - 9$) Level Two - Adult General Requirements (PG043): Experiencing moderate functional impairment.
+30 - 39 in 2 domains (Domains 1 - 9) OR c. $20 - 29$ in 3 domains and $30 - 39$ in 1 or more domains (Domains $1 - 9$ ) Level Two - Adult General Requirements (PG043): Experiencing moderate functional impairment.
 DSM 5 (in ICD Format) Diagnosis (a OR both a AND b): a.
 Principal (Reason for Visit) Mental Health disorder: diagnosis may include approved Z codes and T codes; a provisional diagnosis is not allowed. b.
 Personality disorder CAR Scores (a minimum of the following): a.
 30 - 39 in 3 domains (Domains 1 - 9) OR b.
 40 - 49 in 1 domains (Domains 1 - 9) Level Three - Adult General Requirements (PG044): Experiencing moderate to severe functional impairment.
 DSM 5 (in ICD Format) Diagnosis (a OR both a AND b): a.
 Principal (Reason for Visit) Mental Health disorder: diagnosis may include approved Z codes and T codes; a provisional diagnosis is not allowed. b.
 Personality disorder CAR Scores (a minimum of the following): a.
 30 - 39 in 4 domains with 2 domains being in 1,6,7, or 9 OR b.
 40 - 49 in 2 domains with 1 domain in 1,6,7 or 9 OR c.
 30 - 39 in 2 domains AND 40 in 1 domain with EITHER the 40 or 2 of the 30s being in domains 1,6,7 or 9 Level Four - Adult General Requirements (PG045): Experiencing very severe (incapacitating) functional impairment and potential risk for hospitalization without intensive outpatient services.
 DSM 5 (in ICD Format) Diagnosis (a OR both a AND b): a.
 Principal (Reason for Visit) Mental Health disorder: diagnosis may include approved Z codes and T codes; a provisional diagnosis is not allowed. b.
 Personality disorder CAR Scores (a minimum of the following): 40 in 4 domains, with 1 being in 1, 6, 7 or 9 Prevention and Recovery Maintenance Level Criteria - Adult (PG001): Experiencing slight functional impairment.
 DSM 5 (in ICD Format) Diagnosis (a OR both a AND b): a.
 Principal (Reason for Visit) Mental Health disorder: diagnosis may include approved Z codes and T codes; a provisional diagnosis is not allowed when the focus is Recovery Maintenance (a provisional diagnosis is allowed when the focus is Prevention). b.
 Personality disorder CAR Scores must be listed in the client's chart.